The holiday season is the time of shopping & gift giving. Learn how to gift experiences — something far more gratifying than giving material items.

 - A day of sleep and rest: I don’t know about you, but I’d love to have a day to sleep in.
 With 5 kids, that’s a rarity.
 Dads as well – perhaps a day of “nothing” – where it’s just a lazy day that they can relax and bum around the house.

 - A date night: this is a wonderful idea for a couple – finding a sitter can sometimes be a struggle for some couples.
 If you are husband or wife, arrange for that ahead of time so that you can enjoy a dinner or movie out together with more ease.

 - Give the gift of a class: this could go for both men or women – something that that may intrigue them that they haven’t had an opportunity to accomplish.
 This could be a cooking class, sewing course, cake decorating, cooking, baking, yoga.. perhaps even gardening.

-- Give a subscription service: there are so many unique subscription services out there, but one that comes to my mind that is unique and always a hit is a 3, 6, or 12 month soap subscription for a custom, cold processed soap.
+- Give a subscription service: there are so many unique subscription services out there.
+One that comes to my mind that is unique and always a hit is a 3, 6, or 12 month soap subscription for a custom, cold processed soap.
 This could be for a man or a woman!

 - Give grandma and grandpa a day with the grandkids or family: take them for a lovely breakfast or dinner and out somewhere to a show, park, zoo or etc for them to spend time together.

 - A beautiful photo of the kids: perhaps enlarged as a canvas, or just as an 8×10, or several smaller pictures scattered in a collage frame.

 - A photo book: Title it “A Year in Pictures” and include pictures of all of the kids from the past 12 months.

 - A hotel night: A one night stay at a really nice hotel where they can spend time together.